im-AtharvaWarankar/MGNREGA-Insight/README.md

 MGNREGA Insight (CivicView Dashboard) is a public web platform designed to make MGNREGA (Mahatma Gandhi National Rural Employment Guarantee Act) data more understandable and accessible to every citizen.

 While the Government of India provides MGNREGA statistics through APIs, the data is often raw and difficult to interpret.
-This platform simplifies that — allowing users to explore district-level performance metrics, visualized insights, and key comparisons in an intuitive interface.
+This platform simplifies that, allowing users to explore district-level performance metrics, visualized insights, and key comparisons in an intuitive interface.

 The project aims to promote data-driven transparency and citizen awareness about rural employment schemes.